dchowitz/slire/README.md

 // reuse repository logic for timestamps/versioning and validation const update = repo.buildUpdateOperation({ set: target, unset: unsetKeys as any });
 await repo.collection.updateOne(
-  repo.applyConstraints({ _id: new ObjectId(id) }),
+  repo.applyFilter({ _id: new ObjectId(id) }),
   update,
   { upsert: true }
 );
 ```

-You can still leverage `repo.applyConstraints` for scope/soft-delete filtering and `repo.buildUpdateOperation` for timestamp/version logic in merge-style scenarios.
+You can still leverage `repo.applyFilter` for scope/soft-delete filtering and `repo.buildUpdateOperation` for timestamp/version logic in merge-style scenarios.
 For replace-like behavior with server timestamps, prefer `updateOne` with update modifiers provided by `buildUpdateOperation` (as shown) rather than `replaceOne` as it doesn't support server timestamps.

 Note: The replace-like pattern performs a pre-read to compute unset keys.
 To avoid race conditions and achieve all-or-nothing behavior, wrap this sequence in a transaction using `runTransaction`.